AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 align = "center"
 src= "https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/Images/E1ratevsturb.png?raw=true" >

 Figure 9.
 Relationship between the rate of head loss accumulation and turbidity.
+PS 0, 1 , 2, 3 show the trends for the results in the first, second, third, and fourth section of the flocculator, respectively.

 </div>